University of Akron 52nd Tire Mechanics Short Course

 5. Strain energy release rate

-2. Fibers and cords: load-displacement, creep, stress relaxation, shrinkage impact of steel wires and polymeric cords on tire performance, reinforcement adhesive coatings and processing
+Impact of steel wires and polymeric cords on tire performance, reinforcement adhesive coatings and processing

-3. Tire transient force and moment response to slip angle sweep:
+3. Tire transient force and moment response to slip angle sweep

 1. Footprint characteristics